RHL120/rhstatus/README.md

 ## Usage
 ### Server
-In order to communicate with the status bar send commands to localhost : **port** Commands start with the name of the command and then a list of arguments seperated by spaces.
+In order to communicate with the status bar send commands to localhost : **port** Commands start with the name of the command and then a list of arguments separated by spaces.
 After sneding the command send a newline.
-After that you should recive either an error or a success message.
+After that you should receive either an error or a success message.
 ## Compatibility
 I have tested this on Linux and OpenBSD